 If you saw my week 1 post, you’ll know all about how I’m embarking on another round of Whole30 this month.
 This time around, I’m keeping track and documenting all of my food costs in hops of showing you how you can do a cheap Whole30 easier than you may think.
-After doing 4 rounds but eating pretty much Whole30 and always Paleo otherwise, I’ve figured out a few ways to save money on what some people assume is an expensive way of eating.
+After doing 4 rounds but eating pretty much Whole30 and usually Paleo otherwise, I’ve figured out a few ways to save money on what some people might find is an expensive way of eating.
 Don’t get me wrong, eating whole foods can be expensive, but there are definitely ways to shave off some costs here and there to make your food budget stretch further.
 So this month I’ll be showing you how I do a budget Whole30.
 Welcome to week 2!

 This week the recipes I made were stupid-easy.
 Most of the recipes I make are, regardless of if I’m on a Whole30 or not, doing a budget Whole30 or not, but this week I just didn’t have time or energy to get too complicated.
 I think part of that was due to the day 6, 7, 8, 9 side effects.
 It’s common to feel extra tired, bloated, uncomfortable and sick almost.
 It’s not what it seems though.
 It’s just your body’s way of adjusting to the new amount of whole foods you’re eating and figuring out how to burn that as energy instead of the sugar it was previously.